lightspeedwp/lsx-customizer/README.md

 ## WooCommerce Supported

-Activate [WooCommerce](https://woocommerce.com/), then for to the WordPress Customizer to enable cart & my account menus or customise the checkout page.
+Activate [WooCommerce](https://woocommerce.com/), then use the WordPress Customizer to enable cart & my account menus or customise the checkout page.

 ## Documentation